 Aksum: UNESCO declared the whole place a World Heritage sight and rightly so.
 There are endless tombs and ruins to waltz through but for me the highlight should be visiting one of the chapels which allegedly contains the Ark of the Convenant!!
 One ticket, for about $5 USD, grants you access to most of the city so it’s not too pricey but before too long you may feel yourself a little ‘templed’ out!

 Dankali Depression: Expensive, difficult, hot as hell and ridicously amazing!
 You can reach the lowest point on the entire continent (and if you’ve summited Kilimanjaro you’ll touch the highest and lowest point, pretty cool huh?!).
 The best (only?) way to do this effectively is to rent a 4WD between a few people or book a tour through when your in Addis.
-It will end up costing about $150 all in so if, like me, you’re on a tight budget it may be beyond your means this time round.
+It will end up costing about $150 to $1500 depending on reputation and safety, all in so if, like me, you’re on a tight budget it may be beyond your means this time round.

 Budget: $15 or even less.